MartinaB91/Project2-tic-tac-toe/TEST.md

 # Test and validations
 In this document performed tests and validations are described.
-Initially the functional test cases will be presented and later on the sites responsiveness and valdiations.
+Initially the functional test cases will be presented and later on the sites responsiveness and validations.
 ## Test cases
 ### Test case 1